mstrimas/smoothr/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Added a reference for Chaikin's corner cutting algorithm to the Description file
+* Fixed a bug on Windows
+* Fixed typos in documentation

 ## Test environments